How To Have Self Control With Food Without Relying On Willpower

 So it’s progress, not perfection.

-Like just take any old random habit.
-Like water.
-Say you start drinking water for a week, every morning.
+You can take any old random habit, like water.
+Say you’re drinking water every morning for a week.

-Do this new habit at the same time each day and then make sure you feel good afterwards (even if it’s just a flash of pride).
+Make this new habit at the same time each day, and then make sure you feel good afterward (even if it’s just a flash of pride).

 Hi there I'm Jared and this website is dedicated to Awareness.
 Welcome to Eating Enlightenment :)